civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(1)** Subsection 112(2.3) of the Act is replaced by the following:

-    **(2.3)** No deduction may be made under subsection (1) or (2) or 138(6) in computing the taxable income of a particular corporation in respect of a dividend received on a share of the capital stock of a corporation **where there is, in respect of the share,** a dividend rental arrangement of the particular corporation, **a partnership of which the particular corporation is directly or indirectly a member or a trust under which the particular corporation is a beneficiary**.
+    **(2.3)** No deduction may be made under subsection (1) or (2) or 138(6) in computing the taxable income of a particular corporation in respect of a dividend received on a share of the capital stock of a corporation where there is, in respect of the share, a dividend rental arrangement of the particular corporation, a partnership of which the particular corporation is directly or indirectly a member or a trust under which the particular corporation is a beneficiary.

     **(2.31)** Subsection (2.3) does not apply to a dividend received on a share where there is, in respect of the share, a dividend rental arrangement of a person or partnership (referred to in this subsection and subsection (2.32) as the ***taxpayer***) throughout a particular period during which the synthetic equity arrangement referred to in paragraph (c) of the definition ***dividend rental arrangement*** in subsection 248(1) is in effect if